OmniOneID/did-release/release-V2.0.0.0/OpenDID_Installation_Guide-V2.0.0.0.md

 <br/><br/>

 # 2. Installation Overview

-> **Important Notice**
-> - This installation guide **covers only the Orchestrator-based installation procedure.**
-> - Installation must start with the Orchestrator server installation, and all subsequent components will be automatically installed and registered through the Orchestrator web console.

 This chapter guides you through the components and installation sequence of the OpenDID project.

 The OpenDID platform must be installed in a specific order to function properly.

-**First,** install the Orchestrator server.
-The Orchestrator is an integrated management tool that can automatically install, register, and manage all components of the OpenDID system.
-Administrators can easily control the installation and status of all components including blockchain, servers, demo environments, and apps through the Orchestrator web console.
-Starting from OpenDID 2.0, installation through Orchestrator is available, and all installation processes can be initiated through the Orchestrator.

-**Second,** install the blockchain, which serves as the storage repository for OpenDID component (server, app) information.
+**First,** install the blockchain that serves as the repository for storing information about OpenDID components (servers, apps).
 The blockchain stores identity information and transaction records of all components in a distributed network, providing data integrity and tamper-proof functionality.
 This is the core infrastructure that ensures the reliability of the OpenDID platform.
 Currently, OpenDID supports Hyperledger Besu-based public blockchain.

-**Third,** install the TA (Trust Agent) server, which plays a role in building trust chains by registering information of each component on the blockchain.
+**Second,** install the TA (Trust Agent) server that plays a role in building a trust chain by registering information of each component on the blockchain.
 The TA server verifies data requested by components and signs verified data to register it on the blockchain.
-Through this process, trustworthy data is stored on the blockchain, and the TA server plays a crucial role in building such trust chains.
+This ensures that trustworthy data is stored on the blockchain, and the TA server plays a crucial role in building such trust chains.

-**Fourth,** install the API Gateway server, which acts as an intermediary between the blockchain and apps.
+**Third,** install the API Gateway server that serves as an intermediary between the blockchain and apps.
 OpenDID 2.0 currently supports Hyperledger Besu, an Ethereum-based public blockchain.
-Even though it's a public blockchain, a structure where apps directly communicate with the blockchain can cause various problems.
-For example, different blockchains may support different interfaces, have different transaction processing methods, and unnecessary exposure or excessive network costs may occur.
+Even though it's a public blockchain, a structure where apps directly communicate with the blockchain can cause various issues.
+For example, each blockchain may support different interfaces, have different transaction processing methods, and may cause unnecessary exposure or excessive network costs.
 To solve these problems, OpenDID abstracts the interaction between blockchain and apps through the API Gateway server.
 The API Gateway standardizes access to the blockchain, provides consistent interfaces needed for various blockchain integrations, and ensures scalability and efficiency of internal systems.

-**Fifth,** install Entity servers.
+**Fourth,** install Entity servers.
 Entity servers refer to components that perform core roles among OpenDID components, including Issuer, Verifier, CA, and Wallet servers.

-- The Issuer server issues identity certificates (Verifiable Credentials) and provides users with trustworthy digital identification.
+- The Issuer server issues Verifiable Credentials and provides users with trustworthy digital identity certificates.
-- The Verifier server verifies submitted identity certificates (Verifiable Presentations) to confirm the authenticity of information and provide reliable authentication.
+- The Verifier server verifies submitted Verifiable Presentations to confirm the authenticity of information and provide trustworthy authentication.
-- The CA (Certificate App) server ensures the trustworthiness of apps.
+- The CA (Certificate App) server guarantees the trustworthiness of apps.
 Apps must obtain tokens before requesting major functions, and the CA server ensures trustworthiness so that apps can obtain these tokens.
-- The Wallet server ensures the trustworthiness of wallets held by apps.
+- The Wallet server guarantees the trustworthiness of wallets owned by apps.
 Wallets used by apps must also be registered on the blockchain, and the Wallet server ensures the trustworthiness of wallets in this process.

-**Sixth,** install the Demo server.
-The Demo server is a web server that provides screens to test OpenDID's main functions: VC issuance and VP submission.
-Through this, users can verify functions under conditions similar to actual environments.
+**Fifth,** install the Demo server.
+The Demo server is a web server that provides screens for testing OpenDID's main functions: VC issuance and VP submission.
+This allows users to verify functions under conditions similar to actual environments.

-**Seventh,** install the apps.
+**Sixth,** install the apps.
 Apps are the core interface through which users interact with the OpenDID platform, supporting both Android and iOS apps.
-Users can perform various functions through these apps, such as identity information management, VC (Verifiable Credential) issuance and storage, and VP (Verifiable Presentation) creation and submission.
+Users can perform various functions through these apps, such as identity information management, VC (Verifiable Credential) issuance and storage, and VP (Verifiable Presentation) generation and submission.

 <br/>
 The above content can be summarized in the following table.